What Happens if You Don’t Maintain Your Website?

 Outdated software is one of the most common ways hackers gain access to websites.
 If you’re not regularly updating your CMS (like WordPress), themes, and plugins, you’re leaving doors wide open for malware, phishing, or even full-on site takeovers.

-A trusted website maintenance service helps close these gaps with ongoing security patches, malware scans, and backups.
+Applying security patches, updating software, and monitoring for vulnerabilities are essential parts of website maintenance that help reduce the risk of attacks.
 Think of it like digital insurance for your business — and peace of mind for you and your users.

 Your SEO Rankings Can Drop